junkdog/graftt/README.md

-_psst. this is still WIP, a lot of core functionality hasn't been wired or implemented yet._

 # graftt - annotation-driven bytecode surgery

 Extend existing classes by grafting bytecode from *Transplant* classes.
-Transplants are plain java classes; annotations define interactions with the target class.
+Transplants are plain java classes and function like templates or blueprints; annotations define interactions with the recipient class.

-A custom classloader is responsible for applying the transformations at load-time.
-The classloader is setup either using a javaagent or prior to referencing any targeted classes.
+Transplants have complete access to the recipient class.
+Existing methods can be wrapped, changed or replaced entirely.

+An agent (`java -javaagent:agent.jar`) applies transplants at load-time.
+Alternatively, `graftt-maven-plugin` finds and applies transplants within `target/classes`.

 Sprung from [artemis-odb/570](https://github.com/junkdog/artemis-odb/issues/570), refer to it for the discussion leading up to this.